‘Why I Won’t Date Hot Women Anymore’ – ‘New York Post’ Article Gets 40,290 Facebook Shares And ‘Jezebel’ Reply

 That’s because Rochkind spoke about dating any woman he wanted in New York when he was in his 30s, but now the 40-year-old has changed his ways.
 In his younger years, Dan said that he went after the “hottest girl” he could find, like bikini models.
 But the muscular man claims to be even happier now that he has chosen a beautiful woman that he plans to marry, Carly Spindel.

-Due to the fact that Rochkind discovered that the women he once dated thrice weekly, blond models in their 20s, turned out to be selfish, shallow and flighty, Dan said he began dreading going out on dates.
+Due to the fact that Rochkind discovered that the women he once dated thrice weekly, blonde models in their 20s, turned out to be selfish, shallow, and flighty, Dan said he began dreading going out on dates.
 Rochkind claimed the women couldn’t carry conversations and were full of themselves.
 The publication claims to validate Rochkind’s findings that bikini women can reflect the virtues Dan described, going on to claim how gorgeous women can have rocky relationships.
-Better-looking men and woman reportedly had higher rates of divorce.
+Better-looking men and women reportedly had higher rates of divorce.

 I thought this was an onion article.
 Who are these peolple??
 "Why I won't date hot women anymore" https://t.co/kGAdG9JWMB via @nypost